Privacy Policy

 3.1 How Long We Keep Your Data

-- Account Data: Stored while you have an active account
+• Account Data: Stored until you delete your GitProof account

-- Public Profiles: Remain live until you disable them
+• Public Profiles: Stay live until you switch them off or delete your account

 3.2 Security Measures